spm/spm-docs/docs/tutorials/MEEG/multi/fmri.md

-Now we have a new set of 16$\times$<!-- -->3 NIfTI images for each subject and each condition, we can put them into the same repeated-measures ANOVA that we used to test for differences in power across sensors in the time-frequency analysis above, i.e, re-use the `batch_stats_rmANOVA_job.m` file created above.
+Now we have a new set of 16$\times$<!-- -->3 NIfTI images for each subject and each condition, we can put them into the same repeated-measures ANOVA that we used to test for differences in power across sensors in the time-frequency analysis above, i.e, reuse the `batch_stats_rmANOVA_job.m` file created above.
 This can be scripted as:

 ```matlab